Bogsatchio/pyspark_xml_lib/README.md

 # pyspark_xml_lib
 helpful functions for working with XSD and XML files in pyspark
-- most of the functions are contained withinxsd_functions.py
+- most of the functions are contained within xsd_functions.py
 - two Jupyter Notebooks shows how to implement the functions easily